 Virtanen I., Banerjee M., Palgi J., Korsgren O., Lukinius A., Thornell L.E., Kikkawa Y., Sekiguchi K., Hukkanen M., Konttinen Y.T., Otonkoski T.

-Immunohistochemistry revealed a unique organisation for human laminin-511/521 as a peri-islet BM, which co-invaginated into islets with vessels, forming an outer endocrine BM of the intra-islet vascular channels, and was distinct from the vascular BM that additionally contained laminin-411/421.
+Immunohistochemistry revealed a unique organization for human laminin-511/521 as a peri-islet BM, which co-invaginated into islets with vessels, forming an outer endocrine BM of the intra-islet vascular channels, and was distinct from the vascular BM that additionally contained laminin-411/421.
 These findings were verified by electron microscopy.
 Lutheran glycoprotein, a receptor for the laminin alpha5 chain, was found prominently on endocrine cells, as identified by immunohistochemistry and RT-PCR, whereas alpha(3) and beta(1) integrins were more diffusely distributed.
-High Lutheran content was also found on endocrine cell membranes in short-term culture of human islets.
-The adhesion of dispersed beta cells to laminin-511 was inhibited equally effectively by antibodies to integrin and alpha(3) and beta(1) subunits, and by soluble Lutheran peptide.
+High Lutheran content was also found on endocrine cell membranes in a short-term culture of human islets.
+The adhesion of dispersed beta cells to laminin-511 was inhibited equally effectively by antibodies to integrin and alpha(3) and beta(1) subunits and by the soluble Lutheran peptide.